Electra (Sophocles play)

 Electra (Ἠλέκτρα, Ēlektra, also called The Electra), is a Greek tragedy by Sophocles.
-Its date is not known, but various stylistic similarities with the Philoctetes (409 BC) and the Oedipus at Colonus (406 BC) lead scholars to suppose that it was written towards the end of Sophocles' career.
-Jebb dates it between 420 BC and 414 BC.
+The original publication date is not known, but various stylistic similarities with the Philoctetes (409 BC) and the Oedipus at Colonus (406 BC) leads scholars to believe it was written towards the end of Sophocles' career.
+Richard Claverhouse Jebb dates it between 420 BC and 414 BC.

+Background

+During the Trojan War, King Agamemnon of Mycenae sacrifices his oldest daughter Iphigenia to the goddess Artemis in order to ensure favorable weather and winds when sailing for Troy after offending the goddess.
+When King Agamemnon returns from the Trojan War, his wife Clytemnestra and her lover Aegisthus (Agamemnon's cousin) kill him.
+Clytemnestra believes the murder was justified since Agamemnon had sacrificed their daughter.
+Electra, a younger daughter of Agamemnon and Clytemnestra, rescued her younger brother Orestes from her mother by sending him to Strophius of Phocis.